If you’re looking for some tips for visiting Malta, you’ve come to the right place. As a native, I love sharing my honest advice with visitors.

-Due to the increasing number of cars on the island, most of the main roads are always busy.
-Reckless driving is also a problem, so drive carefully and try to avoid arterial roads in the morning and afternoon rush hours.
+Due to the increasing number of cars on the island, the roads are always busy.
+Reckless driving is also a problem, so drive carefully and try to avoid arterial roads during rush hour.

-Driving through the countryside is a far more pleasurable experience, but you will encounter several roads in bad condition (and epic potholes!).
-Also, many countryside roads are narrow and two-way, so it’s always a good idea to honk your car horn before going around a bend.
+Also, some of the paths are narrow and two-way, so it’s always a good idea to honk your car horn before going around a bend.

 8. Be prepared for long traffic jams

 With the exception of the morning and evening rush hours, the traffic isn’t too bad in winter unless it rains.
-Malta’s poorly surfaced and badly designed roads are prone to flooding, leading to total chaos every time the island is hit by heavy rain.
+Malta’s poorly designed roads are prone to flooding, leading to total chaos every time the island is hit by heavy rain.

-If you’ve got a tour or an activity booked, try to travel to your destination very early.
-A 30-minute drive or bus trip can easily turn into 1.5 hour-long journey.
+If you’ve booked a tour or activity, try to get to your destination early.
+A 30-minute drive can easily turn into 2-hour journey.

 9. Spend two full days in Gozo

-Gozo may be a third of the size of Malta, but you’ll be surprised to learn that there’s plenty to see and do on the island.
+Gozo may be a third of the size of Malta, but there’s plenty to see and do on the island.

 Tourists often make the mistake of thinking that they can see all of Gozo in one day.
-Whilst one day is all you need to see the main sites, I highly recommend spending 2 days exploring Gozo at your own pace.
+While one day is all you need to see the main sites, I highly recommend spending two days exploring Gozo at your own pace.

-If you want to get off the beaten path in Gozo, walk along the rugged coastline, go for a swim at a secluded beach and explore the island’s picturesque hamlets.
+If you want to get off the beaten path in Gozo, you can walk along the rugged coastline, go for a swim at a secluded beach, and explore the island’s picturesque hamlets.